EthanJ11/Final-Project/esports.md

 ## ESL One New York 2019
 ![](https://static.invenglobal.com/upload/image/2019/09/29/i1569799250929965.jpeg)
 This is a picture from the ESL One New York Counter Strike tournament that I attended earlier this year.
-Attending this big Counter Strike tournaments has become one of my favorite things to do.
+Attending these big Counter Strike tournaments has become one of my favorite things to do.
 I hope to attend some of the largest events in Europe eventually.